Medical expert of the article

 - acute extrarenal renal failure;

-It is necessary to consider the possibility of stratification of secondary bacterial infection, which leads to changes in the clinical picture of the disease and requires correction of the therapeutic approach.
-In connection with the possibility of developing complications in rotavirus gastroenteritis, high-risk patients are identified, including newborns, young children, elderly, and patients with severe comorbidities.
-The symptoms of rotavirus infection in people with immunodeficiencies (eg, HIV-infected), who may have necrotic enterocolitis and hemorrhagic gastroenteritis, have been insufficiently studied.
+It is necessary to take into account the possibility of superimposition of secondary bacterial infection, which leads to changes in the clinical picture of the disease and requires correction of the therapeutic approach.
+Due to the possibility of complications in rotavirus gastroenteritis, high-risk groups of patients are identified, which include newborns, young children, the elderly, and patients with severe concomitant diseases.
+The symptoms of rotavirus infection in individuals with immunodeficiencies (for example, HIV-infected individuals), who may experience necrotic enterocolitis and hemorrhagic gastroenteritis, have not been sufficiently studied.

-Lethal outcomes are more common in young children with severe immunological deficits and hypotrophy, as well as among elderly patients with severe concomitant pathology (such as atherosclerosis, chronic hepatitis), and in some cases with a mixed infection.
+Fatal outcomes are more common in young children with severe immunological deficiency and malnutrition, as well as among elderly patients with severe concomitant pathology (such as atherosclerosis, chronic hepatitis), and in some cases with mixed infection.